asliaydinaksan/asliaydinaksan.github.io/_posts/2023-02-22-digital-loom-research.md

 [Silentstepstick](https://www.trinamic.com/support/eval-kits/details/silentstepstick/)

-[Unipolar and Biolar Wiring](https://blog.orientalmotor.com/wiring-basics-unipolar-vs-bipolar#:~:text=The%20main%20difference%20between%20%22unipolar,becomes%20a%20bipolar%2Dseries%20connection.): a general understanding of
+[Unipolar and Biolar Wiring](https://blog.orientalmotor.com/wiring-basics-unipolar-vs-bipolar#:~:text=The%20main%20difference%20between%20%22unipolar,becomes%20a%20bipolar%2Dseries%20connection.): a general understanding of wiring motors

+At this stage, Ella is helping me figure out how to connect the driver, the motor and the arduino board.

 Useful exemplary projects: